neurorishika/FlyProjection/README.md

 Follow the instructions here: https://docs.nvidia.com/video-technologies/video-codec-sdk/12.1/ffmpeg-with-nvidia-gpu/index.html build and install ffmpeg.

-If there is an error with missing library path, do as follows:
+**AFTER** install, If there is an error with missing library path, do as follows:
 ```
 sudo find / -name xxxxxxxxx.so.xx # find the library path using this, say /usr/local/lib, and change it in the next command
 echo "/usr/local/lib" | sudo tee -a /etc/ld.so.conf.d/mylibs.conf; sudo ldconfig